nabilnaja/Algorithm-Design-Manual/src/chapter3/exercise1/README.md

 * complexity analysis

-First solution use a stack, the time comlexity is O(n) and space complexity is O(n)
+First solution use a stack, the time complexity is O(n) and space complexity is O(n)

-Second solution use a int variable as a counter, the time comlexity is O(n) and space complexity is O(1)
+Second solution use a int variable as a counter, the time complexity is O(n) and space complexity is O(1)